CIT Bank has three variable rate savings products with APYs (annual percentage yield) ranging from 1.00% to 4.05% currently. These are:

 CIT Bank Savings Connect APY + Account details

-The CIT Bank Savings Connect account offers the most competitive APY of 0.90% but you must open two accounts and link them together to earn it.
+The CIT Bank Savings Connect account offers the most competitive APY of 4.05% and can be opened with just $100.

 CIT Bank Money Market APY + Account Details

 CIT Bank’s money market account is perhaps its most straight forward variable rate product.
 It earns a competitive 1.55% APY on all balances above the $100 minimum required to open it.

 There are no fees or secondary accounts required to earn the advertised APY.